codenvibes/CS/01_CORE_CONCEPTS/WEB BASICS/03 HOW WEBSITES WORK.md

 Sensitive information can be potentially leveraged to further an attacker's access within different parts of a web application.
 For example, there could be HTML comments with temporary login credentials, and if you viewed the page's source code and found this, you could use these credentials to log in elsewhere on the application (or worse, used to access other backend components of the site).

-Whenever you're assessing a web application for security issues, one of the first things you should do is review the page source code to see if you can find any exposed login credentials or hidden links.
+==Whenever you're assessing a web application for security issues, one of the first things you should do is review the page source code to see if you can find any exposed login credentials or hidden links.==

 ---